handebayuek/collaborating/README.md

 # collaborating

-Hande , 32, living in Berlin, married have two animals like painting
+- Hande , 32, living in Berlin, married, from Turkiye
+- have two animals
+- like painting